-Outdoor equipment represents one of the largest and fastest growing markets for powder coating.
-From playground equipment to sporting goods, several industries are finding that their products last longer and perform better when finished with powder coating.
-In this article, we’re going to look at the outdoor powder coating market and how it can help products last longer while being cheaper to use than other coatings.
+Outdoor equipment is one of the largest and fastest growing markets for powder coating.
+This is no surprise, since powder coating outdoor equipment makes good sense for both equipment builders and their customers.
+From playground equipment to sporting goods, powder coated outdoor products last longer and perform better.
+In this article, we’re going to look at how powder coating systems reduce costs and produce a better outdoor product.

 Powder Coating Versus Wet Paint

 Almost all metal products that are going outside need to be finished in one way or another.
 Preventing rust is one of the main reasons that metal coatings were invented.
 Properly prepared, a finished metal object will outlast an unpainted one.
 So, why is a powder coating system better than wet paint methods for outdoor equipment?
 The simple answer is that powder coating is cheaper to apply and typically lasts longer.

 Powder Coating Is Cheaper To Apply

 A single coat of powder is just as scratch-resistant and durable as a multi-stage wet paint application.
 Yes, automotive paints can last as long, but those types of wet polyurethane are coatings are expensive and require more steps.
 First, you have to properly prepare the metal, then prime it, then apply a two-component color coat, and finally apply a clear topcoat.
 The material cost alone is usually four times that of powder – to get a similar result.

 Not only are raw materials cheaper using a powder coating system, but there’s less handling and preparation of the parts!
 Powder coating is much easier to apply than wet paint.
 Since powder is simpler to apply, painters will produce fewer flaws, such as sags and runs.
 They will also need less practice.
 The average cure time for a metal part is about 20 minutes to bake and 10-15 minutes to cool, so you can typically handle, assemble and pack your parts much faster than when using a wet paint method.